pedrooc16/get_next_line/README.md

 > _The aim of this project is to make you code a function that returns a line, read from a file descriptor._

-	You will understand how files are opened, read and closed in an OS, and how they are interpreted by a programming language for further analysis.
-	This task is crucial to understand for a future programmer since much of the time is based on manipulating files for data management and persistence.
-	This project consists of coding a function that returns one line at a time from a text file.

 For more detailed information, look at the [**subject of this project**](https://github.com/pedrooc16/get_next_line/blob/main/get_next_line.pdf).